rug-ds-lab/BPMVerification/README.md

 The verification classes can be easily extended to allow the use of other Petri net formats.
 All that is required is a class that extends nl.rug.ds.bpm.verification.stepper.Stepper, which is then passed to nl.rug.ds.bpm.verification.Verifier.

-Your Stepper should implement the following three methods:
+Thee Stepper should implement the following three methods:

 	public Marking initialMarking()
 	% Returns the initial marking of your net